logan-willans/University-Enrollment-Application/README.md

 # University Enrollment Application
- GUI application.
-Simulates university database.
-Saves data to remote MySQL server.
-Java application.
+This is a GUI application that simulates a university database.
+It saves data to remote MySQL server.
+The program is written in Java.

 ![alt text](https://cdn.pixabay.com/photo/2015/07/31/11/45/library-869061_960_720.jpg)